 When interacting with moving objects, it is critical to accurately predict the sensory outcome of visual events (Fiehler et al., 2019).
 We tested participants in two tasks involving moving stimuli that required different levels of prediction.
-In the sinusoidal pursuit task participants tracked a moving target that moved continuously and predictably.
-In the track-intercept task participants had to extrapolate the target's trajectory after it had disappeared, requiring deliberate eye movements and interception at a predicted location.
+In the sinusoidal pursuit task, participants tracked a moving target that moved continuously and predictably.
+In the track-intercept task, participants had to extrapolate the target's trajectory after it had disappeared, requiring deliberate eye movements and interception at a predicted location.
 In both tasks, we found relative preservation of pursuit velocity and position error as well as preserved predictive ability to guide an interceptive hand movement.

 By contrast, smooth pursuit had been shown to be impaired in task conditions that required integrating cue information or anticipation.
-When remembering the meaning of two consecutive cues, one direction cue and one go/no-go cue, PD patients tended to track the target using saccades rather than following it smoothly (Fukushima et al., 2013; 2015).
-Internally-generated or predictive movements were also impaired in studies using anticipatory pursuit in response to a target direction reversal (de Hemptinne et al., 2013) or target blanking (Helmchen et al., 2012), or when testing the accuracy of manually controlling a randomly moving target by using a joystick (Chen et al., 2016).
+When remembering the meaning of two consecutive cues (one direction cue and one go/no-go cue), PD patients tended to track the target using saccades rather than following it smoothly (Fukushima et al., 2015).
+Internally generated or predictive movements were also impaired in studies using anticipatory pursuit in response to a target direction reversal (de Hemptinne et al., 2013) or target blanking (Helmchen et al., 2012), or when testing the accuracy of manually controlling a randomly moving target by using a joystick (Chen et al., 2016).
 These studies provide converging evidence that PD patients lose the ability to move in anticipation of a future visual event when tasks require concentration and effort but no implied urgency to move.
-In contrast, the combination of an externally-provided end location and a time-critical movement constraint (Majsak et al., 1998; 2008; Fooken & Spering, 2019; 2020) can facilitate the preservation of predictive abilities in PD patients.
+In contrast, the combination of an externally provided end location and a time-critical movement constraint (Majsak et al., 1998, 2008; Fooken and Spering, 2019, 2020) can facilitate the preservation of predictive abilities in PD patients.

-Brain networks underlying differential impairments in PD patients preserved ability to perceive complex motion patterns (biological motion and radial motion) as compared to simpler ones (translational motion).
+Brain networks underlying differential impairments in PD patients

+Different levels of functional impairments in response to different types of visual stimulation have also been observed in healthy aging.
+For example, a study investigating motion perception in a large sample of healthy adults across the lifespan (Billino et al., 2008) found preserved ability to perceive complex motion patterns (biological motion and radial motion) compared with simpler ones (translational motion).
 The authors speculate that motion stimuli with high ecological relevance (e.g., expanding radial flow might induce a fight or flight response) might be processed more efficiently, and potentially by a set of functional pathways that bypass primary visual cortex.
-Studies that found dissociations between motion perception and smooth pursuit eye movements have similarly argued that the pursuit system could be aided by a separate subcortical pathway that forms a direct connection from the retina to SC and brainstem (Spering & Carrasco, 2015).
+Studies that found dissociations between motion perception and smooth pursuit eye movements have similarly argued that the pursuit system could be aided by a separate subcortical pathway that forms a direct connection from the retina to superior colliculus and brainstem (Spering and Carrasco, 2015).